eic/epic-prod/docs/RECO/24.09.0/index.md

                 130to177deg , Sub-directory or File Count:101
                 3to50deg , Sub-directory or File Count:98
         gamma , Sub-directory or File Count:10
-            100MeV , Sub-directory or File Count:2
+            100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:26
                 3to50deg , Sub-directory or File Count:16
+                45to135deg , Sub-directory or File Count:26
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:226
-                3to50deg , Sub-directory or File Count:164
+                3to50deg , Sub-directory or File Count:165
+                45to135deg , Sub-directory or File Count:264
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:338
+                45to135deg , Sub-directory or File Count:27
-            200MeV , Sub-directory or File Count:2
+            200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:19
                 3to50deg , Sub-directory or File Count:27
+                45to135deg , Sub-directory or File Count:19
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:388
-                3to50deg , Sub-directory or File Count:237
+                3to50deg , Sub-directory or File Count:241
+                45to135deg , Sub-directory or File Count:373
-            2GeV , Sub-directory or File Count:2
+            2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:46
                 3to50deg , Sub-directory or File Count:65
+                45to135deg , Sub-directory or File Count:36
             40GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:630
+                3to50deg , Sub-directory or File Count:632
-            500MeV , Sub-directory or File Count:2
+            500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:124
                 3to50deg , Sub-directory or File Count:18
+                45to135deg , Sub-directory or File Count:19
-            5GeV , Sub-directory or File Count:2
+            5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:150
                 3to50deg , Sub-directory or File Count:78
+                45to135deg , Sub-directory or File Count:100
             60GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:7
+                3to50deg , Sub-directory or File Count:38
         kaon+ , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:17
+                3to50deg , Sub-directory or File Count:17
+                45to135deg , Sub-directory or File Count:21
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:98
+                3to50deg , Sub-directory or File Count:290
+                45to135deg , Sub-directory or File Count:124
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:20
+                3to50deg , Sub-directory or File Count:59
+                45to135deg , Sub-directory or File Count:19
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:1087
+                3to50deg , Sub-directory or File Count:165
+                45to135deg , Sub-directory or File Count:19
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:253
+                3to50deg , Sub-directory or File Count:287
+                45to135deg , Sub-directory or File Count:216
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:19
+                3to50deg , Sub-directory or File Count:23
+                45to135deg , Sub-directory or File Count:38
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:18
+                3to50deg , Sub-directory or File Count:20
+                45to135deg , Sub-directory or File Count:19
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:59
+                3to50deg , Sub-directory or File Count:50
+                45to135deg , Sub-directory or File Count:61
         kaon- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:43
+                3to50deg , Sub-directory or File Count:14
+                45to135deg , Sub-directory or File Count:27
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:200
+                3to50deg , Sub-directory or File Count:91
+                45to135deg , Sub-directory or File Count:89
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:122
-                3to50deg , Sub-directory or File Count:193
+                3to50deg , Sub-directory or File Count:297
+                45to135deg , Sub-directory or File Count:36
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:19
+                3to50deg , Sub-directory or File Count:84
+                45to135deg , Sub-directory or File Count:15
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:216
+                3to50deg , Sub-directory or File Count:428
+                45to135deg , Sub-directory or File Count:216
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:28
+                3to50deg , Sub-directory or File Count:127
+                45to135deg , Sub-directory or File Count:27
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:16
+                3to50deg , Sub-directory or File Count:24
+                45to135deg , Sub-directory or File Count:18
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:59
+                3to50deg , Sub-directory or File Count:52
+                45to135deg , Sub-directory or File Count:57
         pi+ , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:2
+            100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:95
                 3to50deg , Sub-directory or File Count:17
+                45to135deg , Sub-directory or File Count:28
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:82
-                3to50deg , Sub-directory or File Count:20
+                3to50deg , Sub-directory or File Count:98
+                45to135deg , Sub-directory or File Count:146
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:21
-                3to50deg , Sub-directory or File Count:32
+                3to50deg , Sub-directory or File Count:46
+                45to135deg , Sub-directory or File Count:26
-            200MeV , Sub-directory or File Count:2
+            200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:19
-                3to50deg , Sub-directory or File Count:207
+                3to50deg , Sub-directory or File Count:208
+                45to135deg , Sub-directory or File Count:20
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:195
-                3to50deg , Sub-directory or File Count:45
+                3to50deg , Sub-directory or File Count:171
+                45to135deg , Sub-directory or File Count:219
-            2GeV , Sub-directory or File Count:2
+            2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:25
-                3to50deg , Sub-directory or File Count:12
+                3to50deg , Sub-directory or File Count:29
+                45to135deg , Sub-directory or File Count:31
-            500MeV , Sub-directory or File Count:2
+            500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:150
-                3to50deg , Sub-directory or File Count:15
+                3to50deg , Sub-directory or File Count:20
+                45to135deg , Sub-directory or File Count:22
-            5GeV , Sub-directory or File Count:2
+            5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:82
-                3to50deg , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:42
+                45to135deg , Sub-directory or File Count:72
         pi- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:2
+            100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:29
                 3to50deg , Sub-directory or File Count:15
+                45to135deg , Sub-directory or File Count:25
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:335
-                3to50deg , Sub-directory or File Count:93
+                3to50deg , Sub-directory or File Count:96
+                45to135deg , Sub-directory or File Count:161
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:105
                 3to50deg , Sub-directory or File Count:29
+                45to135deg , Sub-directory or File Count:29
-            200MeV , Sub-directory or File Count:2
+            200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:27
                 3to50deg , Sub-directory or File Count:44
+                45to135deg , Sub-directory or File Count:20
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:204
                 3to50deg , Sub-directory or File Count:434
+                45to135deg , Sub-directory or File Count:235
-            2GeV , Sub-directory or File Count:2
+            2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:35
                 3to50deg , Sub-directory or File Count:96
+                45to135deg , Sub-directory or File Count:29
-            500MeV , Sub-directory or File Count:2
+            500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:17
                 3to50deg , Sub-directory or File Count:29
+                45to135deg , Sub-directory or File Count:19
-            5GeV , Sub-directory or File Count:2
+            5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:58
                 3to50deg , Sub-directory or File Count:67
+                45to135deg , Sub-directory or File Count:59
-        pi0 , Sub-directory or File Count:9
+        pi0 , Sub-directory or File Count:10
-            100MeV , Sub-directory or File Count:2
+            100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:22
                 3to50deg , Sub-directory or File Count:16
+                45to135deg , Sub-directory or File Count:28
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:222
                 3to50deg , Sub-directory or File Count:130
+                45to135deg , Sub-directory or File Count:292
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:19
                 3to50deg , Sub-directory or File Count:40
+                45to135deg , Sub-directory or File Count:33
-            200MeV , Sub-directory or File Count:2
+            200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:19
                 3to50deg , Sub-directory or File Count:154
+                45to135deg , Sub-directory or File Count:20
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:354
                 3to50deg , Sub-directory or File Count:383
+                45to135deg , Sub-directory or File Count:459
-            2GeV , Sub-directory or File Count:2
+            2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:44
                 3to50deg , Sub-directory or File Count:38
+                45to135deg , Sub-directory or File Count:57
             40GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:628
+                3to50deg , Sub-directory or File Count:644
-            500MeV , Sub-directory or File Count:2
+            500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:129
-                3to50deg , Sub-directory or File Count:17
+                3to50deg , Sub-directory or File Count:19
+                45to135deg , Sub-directory or File Count:29
-            5GeV , Sub-directory or File Count:2
+            5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:156
+                3to50deg , Sub-directory or File Count:80
+                45to135deg , Sub-directory or File Count:110
+            60GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:73
+                3to50deg , Sub-directory or File Count:204
         proton , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:2
+            100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:18
-                3to50deg , Sub-directory or File Count:16
+                3to50deg , Sub-directory or File Count:17
+                45to135deg , Sub-directory or File Count:21
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:92
-                3to50deg , Sub-directory or File Count:312
+                3to50deg , Sub-directory or File Count:314
+                45to135deg , Sub-directory or File Count:95
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:17
-                3to50deg , Sub-directory or File Count:16
+                3to50deg , Sub-directory or File Count:20
+                45to135deg , Sub-directory or File Count:19
-            200MeV , Sub-directory or File Count:2
+            200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:139
-                3to50deg , Sub-directory or File Count:40
+                3to50deg , Sub-directory or File Count:41
+                45to135deg , Sub-directory or File Count:19
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:239
-                3to50deg , Sub-directory or File Count:249
+                3to50deg , Sub-directory or File Count:367
+                45to135deg , Sub-directory or File Count:192
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:24
+                3to50deg , Sub-directory or File Count:27
+                45to135deg , Sub-directory or File Count:21
-            500MeV , Sub-directory or File Count:2
+            500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:18
-                3to50deg , Sub-directory or File Count:5
+                3to50deg , Sub-directory or File Count:16
+                45to135deg , Sub-directory or File Count:12
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:57
+                3to50deg , Sub-directory or File Count:42
+                45to135deg , Sub-directory or File Count:55
 ```